Article published on the 1st of March, 2023.

 3.1.1.
 Configuration

 For this purpose, in a process titled "New project", we will use an entity form in which users can provide project meta data.
-We will then use a custom form for providing a budget justification and a budget signee, but only if the budget exceeds 25000.
+We will then use a custom form for providing a budget justification and a budget signee, but only if the budget is at or exceeds 25000.
 We will then finish the process off with a Create entity step which creates the final project entity and site.

 Note that these steps will be titled "Project information", "Budget justification", and "Create project" in the process.